KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Methodology

-STGC acts as the basic building block of the kriging model, and is responsible for aggregating spatio-temporal features from neighboring nodes (e.g., nearby nodes) to the current node with graph convolution~\citep{cini2021filling}.
+\textbf{Spatio-Temporal Graph Convolution (STGC).} STGC acts as the basic building block of the kriging model, and is responsible for aggregating spatio-temporal features from neighboring nodes (e.g., nearby nodes) to the current node with graph convolution~\cite{cini2021filling}.
 Specifically, we denote the input features of STGC as $\mathbf{Z}_i \in \mathbb{R}^{N \times D}$, where the subscript $i$ means the time interval is $T_i$, $N=N_o+N_v$ represents the total number of observed and virtual nodes, and $D$ is feature dimension.
 We have the following designs in STGC.
 First, to aggregate the features across different time intervals, for features $\mathbf{Z}_i$, we directly concatenate it with the features in the previous and following $m$ time intervals and denote the concatenated features as $\mathbf{Z}_{i-m:i+m}\in \mathbb{R}^{N \times (2m+1)D}$.
 Second, we aggregate the features across different nodes based on the training graph (indicated by the adjacency matrix $\mathbf{A} \in \mathbb{R}^{N \times N}$).
 Yet we prevent from aggregating features for a node from itself by masking the diagonal elements of adjacency matrix $\mathbf{A}$ (i.e., we remove the self-loops in the graph), denoted as $\mathbf{A}^-$.
 The rationale is that in spatio-temporal kriging, observed nodes have values in all time intervals, while virtual nodes have values missing in all time intervals.
-As a result, the observed/virtual nodes would have high/low-quality features all the time.
-In the case we allow each node to aggregate features from itself, the observed/virtual nodes would learn to improve their high/low-quality features with high/low-quality features, and thus the gap between their features quality would be widened, which would aggravate the overfitting/underfitting issues of observed/virtual nodes as mentioned in Section~\ref{sec:introduction}.
-An illustration of the STGC is shown in Figure~\ref{fig:gc_rff}(a).
+As a result, the observed/virtual nodes would have superior/inferior features all the time.
+In the case we allow each node to aggregate features from itself, the observed/virtual nodes would learn to improve their superior/inferior features with superior/inferior features, and thus the gap between their features quality would be widened, which would aggravate the overfitting/underfitting issues of observed/virtual nodes as mentioned in Introduction.
+An illustration of STGC is shown in Figure~\ref{fig:stgc}.
 Formally, STGC can be written as:

-where {\revise $(l)$ and $(l+1)$ represent the layer indices,} $\textit{FC}(\cdot)$ is a fully-connected layer, and $\textit{GC}(\cdot)$ is an inductive graph convolution layer~\citep{cini2021filling}.
+where $(l)$ and $(l+1)$ represent the layer indices, $\textit{FC}(\cdot)$ is a fully-connected layer, and $\textit{GC}(\cdot)$ is an inductive graph convolution layer~\cite{cini2021filling}.